thomasyeung687/TheWorldMapper/README.md

 Invalid/missing access and refresh tokens could also mean the user has never logged in; depending on the circumstance, the server middleware will either generate missing tokens or refuse the request.

 ##### Models
 The model files define the schema used for the database.
-TodoTracker uses MongoDB along with Mongoose as an Object Document Mapper(ODM).
+TheWorldMapper uses MongoDB along with Mongoose as an Object Document Mapper(ODM).

 ##### TypeDefs
 The typedef files are where all GraphQL types, queries, and mutations used by the backend are defined.
 Queries and mutations describe requests and operations for a data source, which, in our case, is a MongoDB database.
 Queries and mutations also require matching functions that fulfill requests.
 You can think of GraphQL as an abstract description of a request: get me a todolist, update this todolist, etc., which is then implemented by a function.
 Using GraphQL as an abstraction layer, we  could swap out the implementation of any given request without having to touch any other part of our service.
 Apollo refers to these functions as resolvers.